EvMossan/cold-harbor-manager/CONTRIBUTING.md

 # Contributing Guidelines

-This document describes how we work with code, branches, and pull requests for the Cold Harbour dashboard project.
+This document describes how we work with code, branches, and pull requests for the Cold Harbor dashboard project.
 ---

 ## 1. General principles